 Sellers Club Pro bundled access ends if you had it via the Premium bundle.
 If you want to keep Sellers Club after cancelling Premium, you have to re-subscribe to it as a standalone.

-What stays: your account, your designs, your products, your store connections (up to the 5-store Free limit), your order history, and the entire Printify catalog at standard pricing.
+What stays: your account, your designs, your products, your store connections (up to the Free plan limit), your order history, and the entire Printify catalog at standard pricing.
 The Free plan is fully functional — you just don't get the volume-priced version of it.

 What happens to active orders during cancellation